nicholalexander/basket/README.md

   config.redis_url = "redis://:p4ssw0rd@10.0.1.1:6380/15"
 end
 ```

+## Gotcha!

+### `on_failure`

+When you define your own `on_failure` method on your basket class, you may forget to re-raise your error.
+This is behavior in the default implementation but if you are redefining the method, it may, of course, change.
+If you are swallowing the error that surfaces through `on_failure` it may make it difficult to determine exactly what is happening with the gem or your application.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.